btayagua/Briza-Election-Analysis/README.md

 ![Average Poverty Percentage Per County](https://github.com/user-attachments/assets/3a78a7b1-af67-4ec7-bc0e-97d6e62e51f1)

-# Florida and Texas have on average higher poverty percentage than New York and California, this is expected since those states have a higher income per capita but we see similarites between the states that had a Republican result versus a Democrat result.
+# Florida and Texas have on average higher poverty percentage than New York and California, this is expected since those states have a lower income per capita but we see similarites between the states that had a Republican result versus a Democrat result.